sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-app/cp-mobile-dev-kit-mcp-app.md

 [OPTION END]

-In this tutorial, you learned how to use agentic AI with the MCP server to generate a fully functional SAP MDK application from a simple natural language prompt.
-Using Visual Studio Code and Cline, you created, deployed, and ran an offline-capable MDK app with minimal manual effort—demonstrating how AI can accelerate mobile application development from start to finish.
+You've successfully used agentic AI with the MDK MCP server to generate a fully functional SAP MDK application from a simple natural language prompt.
+Using Visual Studio Code and Cline, you created, deployed, and ran an offline-capable MDK app with minimal manual effort — demonstrating how AI can accelerate mobile application development from start to finish.

 ---